Contact

 - CNSS Secretariat — The Committee on National Security Systems, which publishes binding policy for federal national security systems, operates through a secretariat housed at NSA.
 CNSS issuances are catalogued publicly and govern system classification boundaries under CNSSP No. 11 and related directives.

-Contrast between directory scope and regulatory jurisdiction: This directory is a reference resource — it classifies and lists providers operating within the national security systems and cybersecurity sector.
-Regulatory bodies listed above hold statutory or executive authority over compliance, certification, and enforcement.
+Contrast between provider network scope and regulatory jurisdiction: This provider network is a reference resource — it classifies and lists providers operating within the national security systems and cybersecurity sector.
+Regulatory bodies verified above hold statutory or executive authority over compliance, certification, and enforcement.
 The two functions are structurally distinct.
-Providers appearing in this directory are not thereby certified, endorsed, or approved by any federal agency.
+Providers appearing in this network are not thereby certified, endorsed, or approved by any federal agency.

 How to reach this office